Winged wheel

+A winged wheel or flying wheel is a symbol used on monuments by the ancient Greeks and Romans and more recently as a heraldic charge.
+The symbol is mostly formed with one or two wheels and one, two, or three wings—with one wheel and two wings being the most common form.

+The symbol was historically associated with the ancient Greek god Hermes and Roman god Mercury.
+In heraldry the symbol has been used to represent transport, speed and progress.

+It is an international symbol for railway transport, and still forms the basis of many railway company logos.
+Other modern uses are for sport, cycling and motorbikes.

 History

-The symbol is considered to be distinct from the older winged circle symbol which was commonly used in Mesopotamian and Assyrian symbolism.
-It was used by the ancient Greeks as a symbol of Hermes, the herald of the Gods, but despite this it is relatively rare on surviving Greek and Roman monuments.
-When it does appear it is mainly as an abbreviation or indication of a chariot or to symbolise motion.
-The winged wheel is often used to represent the fabled chariot or velocipede of the Greek god Triptolemus.
+According to Eugène Goblet d'Alviella, the winged wheel is distinct from the older winged circle symbol which was commonly used in Mesopotamian and Assyrian symbolism.
+It was used by the ancient Greeks as a symbol of Hermes, the herald of the Gods.
+According to Goblet d'Alviella, the winged wheel was rare in Greco-Roman antiquity, and when it does appear it is mainly as an indication of a chariot or to symbolise motion:

 Use in heraldry

 The winged wheel is used in heraldry, though plain wheels (usually cart wheels) and mill wheels are also used.
 However, the Catherine wheel torture device is the most common wheel symbol used in heraldry.
 The winged wheel has been shown with one, two or three wings.

-When included in heraldric arms they are often emblems of engineering or transport; for example in the arms of the Institution of Municipal Engineers.
+When included in heraldic arms they are often emblems of engineering or transport; for example in the arms of the Institution of Municipal Engineers.
 However other meanings have included representing railroads, steam power, tourism, speed and progress.
 The device has also been used to represent the Holy Spirit of the Abrahamic religions.